byamashiro/Python_Projects/README.md

 # Resolved Errors

+### Remake projection with the 'cartopy' module (8/17/2017)
+* **Resolution**: The cartopy module allowed for plotting with the Platte Carree projection.
+Issues with limb interaction were correctly fixed with cartopy.
+Minor aesthetic problems occur when using the great circle, where the trajectories are not smooth (possible correction using 'spline' or increasing sample size (GNUplot solution)).
+- The basemap module is now deprecated and will be ended with python 2.7.
+In this case, the 'cartopy' module will be used in place of basemap.
+Problems of basemap will be merged with this task since the cartopy module rectifies the basemap plot limitation for great circles.
+- The basemap module runs into a few complications when a trajectory intersects the projection limb.
+Instead of a trajectory resuming on the other limb, a horizontal line is generated from one limb to the other, and then the trajectory is resumed.

 ### Cityin and Cityout data columns (8/15/2017)
 * **Resolution**: New airport data was used to accurately represent specified airports and the respective cities and countries.
 Instead of parsing off of countries like the previous code, the 'Airport_ID' was used.
 This was because the IDs are unique integer values, whereas there could be multiple representations of countries.